jlord/hello/README.md

 ![2](screenshot2.png)

-There is another style option included within this repository.
-If you change the CSS file specified on **line 7** in `index.html` to:
+There is another style option included within this repository, if you change the CSS file specified on **line 7** in `index.html` to:

 ```HTML
 <link rel="stylesheet" type="text/css" href="css/style.css"